bapel/Resume/README.md

 _Phone:_ +91 88972 60207
 _Email:_ [1basudevpatel@gmail.com](mailto:1basudevpatel@gmail.com)

 I am a passionate game developer who loves games and the technical challenges involved in building them.
-I have more around a decade of experience working in the games-industry, on games of many different genres.
+I have around a decade of experience working in the games-industry, on games of many different genres.

 ## Feb 2021 - Present: nCore Games
 _Principal Software Engineer_